 - successfully pass the Praxis exam (results will be electronically submitted to Trenton);

-- submit a signed and notarized Oath of Allegiance/Verification of Accuracy Statement for United States citizens;
+- complete the Oath of Allegiance/Verification of Accuracy Statement for United States citizens;

-- submit a signed and notarized Non-Citizen Oath of Allegiance/Verification of Accuracy Statement and Affidavit of Intent to Become a Citizen for non-citizens; and
+- complete the Non-Citizen Oath of Allegiance/Verification of Accuracy Statement and Affidavit of Intent to Become a Citizen for non-citizens; and

 - provide payment of appropriate fees.

 An individual is able to monitor the progress of the CE submission by logging onto New Jersey Department of Education (NJDOE) and selecting under "Online Resources" and "Check Application Status."
 The NJDOE system has been set up to display generic responses when individuals sign in.
 For example, initially the system will display "incomplete" and display a list of items (even though those items may be been submitted).
 Next, the system will display "Examiner Seeks Info," which means the CE submission has been assigned to an examiner.
 Next, the system will display "In Process," which means an examiner is reviewing the submitted information.
 Eventually, it will display "Issued" if all of the requirements of the certificate have been met.
 If the requirements have not been met, a letter will be sent to the individual indicating details of what is needed.

 The MUJC offers the 400 Hour Formal Instruction Program which is typically completed during two school years.

 You do not need to be employed to enroll in the 50 Hour Pre-Service program however, employment as a teacher is mandatory in order to be eligible to enroll in the 350 Hour Formal Instruction program.